Photo by Misho Baranovic

 The song spoke of courage, of determination, of overcoming.
 Inspiring!
 I listened to the strange, rhythmic words coming from the elected woman in the village, from time to time looking out at the audience of women and children.
 The colours of their clothes were vibrant, and I found myself studying the patterns and colour combinations.
 Yes, it was a good, good day.

 Women.
 Despite the language and cultural barriers, I felt a strong connection with the ladies from a farming village in Chhattinsgarh.
-They had guts, and big smile to match.
+They had courage, and big smile to match.
 Without a translator, we had a conversation about children.
 I said I had four, three girls and a boy.
 These two ladies in the picture below had three each, two girls and a boy.

 Women: we share stories.